-Biochemical studies of the excitable membrane of Paramecium tetraurelia.
-III.
-Proteins of cilia and ciliary membranes.
+Biochemical studies of the excitable membrane of paramecium tetraurelia.
+IX.
+Antibodies against ciliary membrane proteins.

 - Views Icon Views